 Hypnotic suggestibility testing has existed in some form since Mesmer popularized hypnosis in the latter 18th century.
 It was not until the mid 20th century, however, that it passed through the prism of scientific scrutiny.
 Hypnotic suggestibility is a somewhat controversial subject.
 There are some people who believe it is not necessary for hypnosis to be successful.
 There are others who believe it is an integral part of hypnosis, especially when using it for research and the treatment of certain issues.
-Here is what you need to know about hypnotic suggestibility testing:
+In the video and article below, I will show you what you need to know about hypnotic suggestibility testing:

 What Is Hypnotic Suggestibility Testing?